OctopusDeploy/blog/blog/2020-04/continous-cicd-feedback-with-jira-octopus/index.md

 Repeat this process for any other environments that you want mapped.

 ## Octopus Deploy project automatic release note creation
 One of my colleagues showed me a neat trick for automation release note creation.
-From within your Octopus project, click on Settings
+From within your Octopus project, click **Settings**:

 ![](octopus-deploy-project-settings.png)